The History of Mkambati and the Mkambati Land Trust

 In 2004, after extensive negotiations, the ownership of Mkambati Reserve was transferred from the State to the Mkambati Land Trust.
 From that day onwards, Mkambati became a private nature reserve, owned and run for the benefit of the Trust and its 40,000 largely impoverished mPondo community who now live in seven wards inland of the reserve.

-The Mkambati Transformation
+The Mkambati Reserve Transformation

 These mPondo landowners made the decision to dedicate Mkambati Reserve to conservation and nature-based tourism in perpetuity with the Eastern Cape Parks and Tourism Authority, providing the management services.
 Up until now, the Mkambati Reserve has been operating largely as a self-drive and self-catering destination which created only a handful of employment opportunities, almost no income for the landowning community and limited revenue to pay for the cost of managing the reserve.
 Something had to change.